lifepillar/vim-zeef/Readme.md

 # Zeef

 Zeef is a minimalist dynamic interactive filter for a list of items.
+Think of it as a ~poo…~ wise man's CtrlP.
 It is used by invoking `zeef#open()`.
 Zeef does not define any command or mapping.
 The arguments of the function are:

 1. A list of items;
 2. The name of a callback function;